Gabriel Gonzaga: Return to the UFC

 Gonzaga faced Stipe Miocic on 25 January 2014 at UFC on Fox 10.
 He lost the fight via unanimous decision.
 Post-fight, Gonzaga stated online that he broke his hand in the first round.

 Gonzaga faced Matt Mitrione on 13 December 2014 at UFC on Fox 13.
 He lost the bout in the first round via TKO.

 Gonzaga faced returning veteran Mirko Cro Cop in a rematch on 11 April 2015 at UFC Fight Night 64.
 After dominantly winning the first two rounds and being up 20–17 on the scorecards, Gonzaga was finished by TKO in the third round after a surprise flurry of elbows and punches managed to hurt him and turn the fight around in an instant.
 Gonzaga later stated that he wasn't ready for all 5 rounds, and that he was surprised by Cro Cop's strength and improved elbows.
 The bout earned both men Fight of the Night bonus honors.

 Gonzaga faced Konstantin Erokhin on 11 December 2015 at The Ultimate Fighter 22 Finale.
 He won the fight by unanimous decision (30–27, 30–27, and 30–28).

 Gonzaga was expected to face Ruslan Magomedov on 10 April 2016 at UFC Fight Night 86.
 However, Magomedov was forced out of the bout in early March due to injury and replaced by Derrick Lewis.
 Gonzaga lost the fight via KO in the first round.

 On 30 September 2016 it was announced that Gonzaga would be retiring from the sport unless offered a 6-figure contract from the UFC.

 Professional boxing career

 On 14 September 2017, it was announced that Gonzaga would be making his pro boxing debut for the Rivera Promotions Entertainment (RPE) boxing promotion on 26 October against Alejandro Esquilin Santiago.
 Gonzaga won the four-round bout via majority decision.

 Bare-knuckle boxing

 On August 28, 2019, it was announced that Gonzaga would make his promotional debut headlining BKFC 8 against fellow UFC veteran Antônio Silva on October 19, 2019.
 He won the fight via knockout in the second round.

 Personal life

-Gonzaga has a daughter and a son.
-They live in Massachusetts.
+Gonzaga and his fiancé live in Massachusetts.